Surgery

 - Shorter hospital stays

-Many of the minimally invasive surgeries we offer can be performed as outpatient (same-day) procedures and include:
+Many of the minimally invasive surgeries we offer can be performed as outpatient, or same-day, procedures and include laparoscopic and robot-assisted procedures.

 Laparoscopic surgery